top of page

 It may also be considered after reviewing stool testing, DUTCH profiles or blood work where overall stress load appears elevated.

-High doses are not necessary — more is not better.
+High doses are not necessary, an d more is not necessarily better.
 A personalised, food-first approach is always safest.

 • balanced meals with protein and fibre